ISO 26000 – Social responsibility

 ISO 26000: 2010

-ISO 26000:2010 provides guidance rather than requirements, so it cannot be iso 26000certified to unlike some other well-known ISO standards.
+ISO 26000:2010 provides guidance rather than requirements, so it cannot be certified to unlike some other well-known ISO standards.
 Instead, it helps clarify what social responsibility is, helps businesses and organizations translate principles into effective actions and shares best practices relating to social responsibility, globally.
 It is aimed at all types of organizations regardless of their activity, size or location.

 The standard was launched in 2010 following five years of negotiations between many different stakeholders across the world.
 Representatives from government, NGOs, industry, consumer groups and labour organizations around the world were involved in its development, which means it represents an international consensus.